AlonKellner/alonkellner.github.io/_projects/en-us/open-source_2024-07-25_waloviz.md

 Some might say "that's not that big of an issue, just create a file and download it", but that becomes more and more annoying with more elaborate setups which have more audio files, very quickly it becomes a laboursome mess.

-I found myself creating all sorts of ragtag visualizations to help me both play the audio and view it's spectrogram, I was shocked when I learned that many of my colleagues did the exact same thing in many different ways and circumstances.
+I found myself creating all sorts of ragtag visualizations to help me both play the audio and view it's spectrogram in my Jupyter notebooks, I was shocked when I learned that many of my colleagues did the exact same thing in many different ways and circumstances.

 Things like that drive me nuts!
 So I did the only sensible thing anyone would do - I created yet another audio player to rule them all :)

 ## What's a Spectrogram?

-Even if you know what Spectrograms are - the "Twinkle" spectrogram example will show you some advanced features you might like to know, if not - feel free to [skip ahead](#advanced-features) :)
+> Even if you know what Spectrograms are - the "Twinkle" spectrogram example will show you some advanced features you might like to know, if not - feel free to [skip ahead](#advanced-features) :)

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">